longhorn/website/content/docs/1.5.6/advanced-resources/deploy/taint-toleration.md

    Stop all workloads and detach all Longhorn volumes.
 Make sure all Longhorn volumes are `detached`.

-2. Set taint tolerations for user deployed components (Manager, UI, Driver Deployer)
+2. Set taint tolerations for user-deployed components (for example, Longhorn Manager, Longhorn Driver, and Longhorn UI).
-   * If you install Longhorn by Rancher 2.5.x, you need to click `Edit as YAML` in Rancher UI and copy this values into the YAML:
+   * If you install Longhorn through Rancher, you must copy and paste the following parameters into the YAML on the Rancher UI (click **Edit as YAML** during the upgrade) to apply the value to all user-deployed components.
+     ```yaml
+       global:
+         tolerations:
+         - key: "key"
+           operator: "Equal"
+           value: "value"
+           effect: "NoSchedule"
+    ```
+   * You can also specify the tolerations for each user-deployed component and it will override the global setting.
      ```yaml
        longhornManager:
          tolerations: